tonyyzy/RNASeq/README.md

 [![Build Status](https://travis-ci.com/tonyyzy/RNASeq.svg?token=5Fwptxoz1iaezXoMzRSd&branch=master)](https://travis-ci.com/tonyyzy/RNASeq)

+## Notes
+DESeq2 requires metadata sample name to match gene_count_matrix sample name will handle this in workflow to make things consistent

 ## Testing

 We use `python` and `pytest` as the testing framework.
 All the tests are stored in `./tests`.
 Before committing a new test, you should test your test locally first.